HWCloudEngine/hybrid_cloud/doc/BAMBU/bambu_api.md

 Parameters:
    instance_id: the VM instance id
 returns:
    List of the VIFs of the current instance.
-Each VIF the a Map containing 'net_info' and 'provider_net_info'.
-The data of the Hyper VIF and the Provider VIF.
+   Each VIF the a Map containing 'net_info' (Hyper VIF data) and 'provider_net_info' (Provider VIF data).
 ```

 ###### 2.2.2.	get_vifs_for_hyper_switch